 If you review COVID infection rates in the US and India, both countries experienced sharp spikes in 2020, leading to significant rates of infection and death.
-Both countries responded with restrictions—business closures, travel restrictions, mask requirements and related rules.
-Both countries experienced reductions in infection rates and death, as a direct result of those rules.
+Both countries responded with restrictions—business closures, travel restrictions, mask requirements, and related rules.
+Both countries experienced reductions in infection rates and death as a direct result of those rules.
 What happened, and when?

 Early Indian Interventions Were Effective.

 In India, infection rates peaked at roughly 100,000 new cases per week in September, overwhelming their occupational health professionals.
 After that, their restrictions were effective in stemming the flow of infections.
 India’s early response to COVID-19 was even more effective than the US response.
-However, with the significant reductions in infections, India rolled back many of their restrictions towards the start of 2021.
+However, with the significant reductions in infections, India rolled back many of its restrictions towards the start of 2021.
 Public adherence to COVID restrictions dropped sharply.
 India does not have widespread COVID vaccination, and currently, only 3.4% of the population is fully vaccinated.

 But Indian COVID Regulations Were Rolled Back too Soon.

 Starting in February, Indian COVID-19 infection rates started to rise.
 By March, they were on a stratospheric trajectory, and current infection rates are nearly 400,000 new cases per week.
-The news is filled with stories of mass funeral pyres, to handle the bodies of COVID victims.
+The news is filled with stories of mass funeral pyres to handle the bodies of COVID victims.
 In other words, when the COVID restrictions stopped being enforced and followed, infection and death rates skyrocketed.
 While India has a broad healthcare system, it does not have the capacity to deal with current infection rates, and the death rates are soaring.